-The state established an Interagency Work Group to identify and address the state-level issues associated with the implementation of WIOA.
-The intended outcomes are State-level policies that provide consistent direction to regional and local-level partners as they establish effective one-stop delivery systems.
+The state established an Interagency Work Group that meets regularly to identify and address the statelevel issues associated with the implementation of WIOA.
+The intended outcomes are state-level policies that provide consistent direction to regional and local-level partners as they establish effective One-Stop Delivery Systems.
 In concert with these discussions, regional and local-level partners are examining issues that will influence the full implementation of WIOA and are making recommendations to the Interagency Work Group for consideration.
 Through the Interagency Work Group, the core partners are establishing a new mechanism to address operational and policy issues under WIOA implementation and those that are raised by local Comprehensive One-Stop Center partners.
+The group has committed to meet regularly on an ongoing basis.